 What to Look for When Buying Stainless Steel Cookware

-Despite being one of the most popular materials for cookware, not all stainless steel is the same quality.
-Keep these tips in mind when you shop for the best stainless steel cookware for your kitchen:
+Despite being one of the most popular cookware materials, not all stainless steel is created equal.
+When shopping, keep these tips in mind:

 With its beautiful appearance and admirable workability, copper cookware has been a favorite amongst culinary and gastronomic experts for centuries.